 Bronwen joined The Development Alchemists Ltd in 2014 where she delivers training, facilitation, and coaching to businesses and professionals in both English and Italian.
 Her work takes her across continents in the public, private and international sectors as she also continues to consult in policy, programme, and project development.

-Incorporated in 2015, The Development Alchemists – Africa, based in Gaborone, Botswana is our new sister company.
-The Development Alchemists have worked in sub-Saharan Africa since 1997 and has a strong commitment to the region.
-Our team is made up of women and men from the region, but also have a wider International perspectives and experience.
+Incorporated in 2015, The Development Alchemists – Africa, based in Gaborone, Botswana is our sister company.
+The Development Alchemists have worked in sub-Saharan Africa since 1997 and has a strong commitment to the region,.

 We perceive and approach training as a process.
 Building on the work of David Kolb, we design our learning events…